LinkedInLearning/developing-with-nondeterministic-apis--4590000/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
-This repository provides basic examples of how to use the Moderation feature of the OpenAI API in Python.
+This repository provides basic examples of how to introduce greater determinism and consistency to the responses from the OpenAI API.

-There are three examples: `basic.py`, `conditional.py`, and `mod-assistant.py`.
+The examples are demonstrated in the course and provided as-is.
+They are not meant as a follow-along exercise but rather for reference and further experimentation.

+The examples are named for the chapter and video number they appear in.
 Each example is stand-alone and runs in terminal.

 To use these exercise files you need an OpenAI API key.
 You get that key at [platform.openai.com](https://platform.openai.com)